naomis-archive/discord-integrations/README.md

 This is a monitor which checks the Wakatime API daily to get the previous day's stats, and compiles them into an embed to post to Discord.

+### Uptime Monitor

+This is a custom middleware which recieves POST events from Uptime Robot, parses the data into an embed, and passes it to a Discord webhook.

 ## Feedback and Bugs

 If you have feedback or a bug report, please feel free to open a GitHub issue!